The Atheist Bible, CC-BY Fabian M. Suchanek

 And Atheists?

-No supernatural entity prescribes what atheists should eat or drink.
-Atheists thus have to rely on their own decision to lead a healthy life — which they may or may not take (and which they may or may not follow even when they have taken it).
-We have previously argued that atheists have every interest in prolonging their life, because they do not believe in an afterlife.
-However, not all atheists follow this reasoning, and even if they do, they might be unaware of the factors that help a healthy life, or unable, or unwilling to implement them.
+In an atheist worldview, there is no supernatural entity who prescribes what people should eat or drink.
+Atheists thus must make their own decision on whether to lead a healthy life .
+We have previously argued that, from a rational perspective, atheists should have every interest in prolonging their life because they believe they have only a single one.
+However, not all atheists might follow this reasoning, and even if they do, they might be unaware of the factors that contribute to a healthy life, or unable (or unwilling) to implement them.

 Community